Philippos01/Algorithms-Data-Structures/assignment-2022-1/README.md

 In this project we are trying to effectively compress a list of non-decreasing integers by using Elias-Fano encoding.
 This type of compression uses a sussinct data-structure which means that the encoding space requirement is very close to the theoretical lower bound.<br><br>
 The analytical implementation of this algorithm is described [here](https://github.com/Philippos01/Algorithms-Data-Structures/blob/main/assignment-2022-1/assignment-2022-1.pdf)

-## Run the programm
+## Run the program

-You can run the program by the following command
+You can run the program by the following command:
 ```
 python elias_fano.py file
 ```